rickydunlop/fbmessenger-node/README.md

 <a name="events"></a>
 ## Events

+Events are triggered when Facebook posts to your webhook url.
-There are 6 types of events we can listen for:
+The following events can be listened for:

 - message
 - delivery